Deceptions about Salvation

 Out of context it seems like you only need to say the magic words "Jesus is Lord" and believe that God somehow raised him from the dead, then you will get a ticket to heaven, but that is not what Paul said.

-He was concerned about the people who did not hear the Good News and that would be lost:
+Paul was not listing all the requirements for salvation.
+He named a symptom of salvation.
+If someone is truly saved he or she would confess with his or her mouth that Jesus is Lord.
+In fact, Paul was concerned about the people who did not hear the Good News and that would be lost:

 How then will they call on him in whom they have not believed?
 And how are they to believe in him of whom they have never heard?
 And how are they to hear without someone preaching?
 And how are they to preach unless they are sent?
 As it is written, “How beautiful are the feet of those who preach the good news!”
 But they have not all obeyed the gospel.
 For Isaiah says, “Lord, who has believed what he has heard from us?”
 So faith comes from hearing, and hearing through the word of Christ. -- Romans 10:14-17